EU Solidarity Fund

 It is strongly recommended that the body responsible for preparing an application establishes early direct contact with the service in charge in DG Regional Policy who can offer a range of advice that will help to speed up the application procedure as much as possible.

 The Commission assesses the application and - if the application is accepted - proposes an amount of aid to the European Parliament and the Council who have to approve it before it can be paid out.
-Once the funds become available, the aid is paid immediately and in a single instalment after the signing of an agreement between the Commission and the beneficiary State.
-Once the grant is paid out, the affected State is responsible for the implementation including the selection of operations and their audit and control.
+Once the appropriations become available in the EU budget the Commission adopts a decision awarding the aid to the affected State following which the aid is paid out immediately and in a single instalment.
+Once the aid is paid out, the affected State is responsible for the implementation including the selection of operations and their audit and control.
 Emergency measures may be financed retroactively from day one of the disaster.

 It is worth noting that the EUSF is not a rapid response instrument for dealing with the effects of a natural disaster.
 Financial aid can only be granted to the applying State following an application and budgetary process which can take several months to complete.